hazelcast/hazelcast-reference-manual/src/NearCache.md

 #### Near Cache Example for IMap

-The following are configuration examples for IMap Near Caches for Hazelcast servers and clients.
+The following are configuration examples for IMap Near Caches for Hazelcast members and clients.

 ```xml
 <hazelcast>